← Back to Netgear Routers Modem / Router UFB Settings

 3. Internet connection type settings (DHCP)

-- Once logged in, follow these steps to set up the Internet connection type:
+- Once logged in, follow these steps to set up the internet connection type:

 - Navigate to Basic > Internet (step 1 & 2).